a-s-akulov/PRESENTATION_massControlTool_v2.1/README.md

 # PRESENTATION_massControlTool_v2.1

-The first program had similar functionality (at the initial stage), but it worked very poorly and did not have GUI The program is intended for mass control of mediaplayers based on the Raspberry Pi (Internet presence check, availability check using a username and password, file transfer and sending commands)
+The first program had similar functionality (at the initial stage), but it worked very poorly and did not have GUI The program is intended for mass control of mediaplayers based on the Raspberry Pi (Internet presence check, availability check using a username and password, file transfer and sending commands).
+In addition, the program can send commands to routers (there is a special mode for this), also via SSH (at least works with Zyxel routers)

 For connections using SSH.
 I think, it can work with all linux machines.
 The first program was intended primarily for me to understand the principle of interaction between Python and the media player via SSH.
 Version 2 is already intended for practical use.